arelakaunu/arelakaunu.github.io/articles.md

 description: My recent musings.
 ---

-## A variety of articles spanning tech, finance, music and philosophy.
+# Articles spanning tech, finance, music and philosophy.

 - [**Interview with the National Gallery**](/nat-gal.html)
   - Summary of my chat with Angie of the National Gallery.